Wason selection task: Use of logic

-The interpretation of "if" here is that of the material conditional in classical logic, so this problem can be solved by choosing the cards using modus ponens (all even cards must be checked to ensure they are red) and modus tollens (all non-red cards must be checked to ensure they are non-even).
+The interpretation of "if" here is that of the material conditional in classical logic, so this problem can be solved by choosing the cards using modus ponens (all even cards must be checked to ensure they are blue) and modus tollens (all non-blue cards must be checked to ensure they are non-even).

+One experiment revolving around the Wason four card problem found many influences on people's selection in this task experiment that were not based on logic.
+The non-logical inferences made by the participants from this experiment demonstrate the possibility and structure of extra-logical reasoning mechanisms.

 Alternatively, one might solve the problem by using another reference to zeroth-order logic.
 In classical propositional logic, the material conditional is false if and only if its antecedent is true and its consequent is false.
 As an implication of this, two cases need to be inspected in the selection task to check whether we are dealing with a false conditional: